 “Voting is a key pillar of our democracy.
 This bill ensures a secure chain of custody between the voter and the ballot box.
 We join 18 other states in this common sense approach to maintaining the integrity of our elections.”

 Now we learn that Maricopa County Recorder Helen Purcell has declared that neither elections officials nor poll workers will enforce the ballot harvesting ban lawmakers approved earlier this year.
 Secretary of State Michele Reagan is also taking a pass on ensuring ballot integrity, an issue on which she based her campaign (video) as she ran for Secretary of State.
 Both women have chosen to flagrantly ignore the law.

-Read more in the Arizona Daily Independent.
+Read more and watch the video in the Arizona Daily Independent.

 Republican Aaron Flannery is challenging incumbent Maricopa County Reorder Helen Purcell in the Primary Election currently underway with early balloting.
 Election Day is Aug.
 30. Purcell has held the office for nearly three decades.
 Take time to look over his impressive bio.